 A Quick Guide To Different Fonts And Their Uses

 When to Use Each Font Type and When Not; there are various types of Fonts; most types of fonts were influenced by history.

-These are the type of fonts you would be most used to seeing in text or a header for a web site.
+These are the type of fonts you would be most used to seeing in text or a header for a website.
 They are usually drawn in real fonts and don’t have any special treatment to them.
-Typewriter fonts Typewriter fonts are what is called a serif font because they are serifs.
+Typewriter fonts are what is called serif fonts because they are serifs.
 They have thin vertical lines and look like they were designed by hand.
 However, they were actually created using a typeface designer’s computer.
-They usually have a big weight and they generally look best on letters and numbers.
+They usually have big weight and they generally look best on letters and numbers.
 Typewriter fonts are traditionally used in business and legal documents and books.
 Old Style Fonts A typeface that looks a bit like what the early 1800s inspired.
 The Old Style Fonts as a group have deep lines and small, narrow borders.

 To get a more detailed understanding of each type of font, it’s important to learn a little bit about each type and understand when to use each type font.
 At a basic level, there are five types of font, each of which is represented by a letter.
 There are over 100 font families in the Adobe software, and a font type may have 2 to 3 font families.
 If you want to learn more about the fonts themselves, you can visit the Adobe Type Studio website.